TeamMood/teammood.github.com/_posts/2021-12-06-agile-teal-organizations-a-discussion-with-jean-yves-reynaud.markdown

 comments: true
 image: /uploads/teal-org-jy-reynaud.jpg
 excerpt: >-
   How does an Agile team that wants to apply the 3 teal pillars work?
-In this article, Jean-Ybes Reynaud, Systemic Coach and Agile Consultant, shares his thoughts and experiences.
+In this article, Jean-Yves Reynaud, Systemic Coach and Agile Consultant, shares his thoughts and experience.
 keywords: 'teal, agile'
 permalink: /agile-teal-organizations
 redirect_from: